RakhithJK/dbeaver-dbeaver-wiki/Contribute-your-code.md

 Like this: `dbeaver/dbeaver#issue-number Initial commit for my super-duper feature`.
 You can make any number of commits.
 We usually perform squash before merging changes in the main repository.

+### Pull request guidelines
+* Please avoid creating multiple pull requests for one issue.
+* Please provide a detailed description of the affected functionality.
+* Avoid force-pushing the commits in the PR branch, this makes reading commit history more difficult.
+* If UI is affected, it is recommended to provide screenshots or video with a demonstration of the made changes

 ## Can I fix a bug by myself?

 If you think that a bug on our [board](https://github.com/dbeaver/dbeaver/issues) has to be fixed and, for some reason, it is not in the nearest milestone, then you could try fixing it by yourself.
 It makes sense to ask about it in the ticket because we sometimes do not resolve tickets for a reason.

-If you decide that you want to fix the bug, and make a pull request (see above), the team will review it and write a PR review if necessary.
+If you decide that you want to fix the bug and make a pull request (see above), the team will review it and write a PR review if necessary.
 If the PR is merged, then the fix will appear in the next version of the DBeaver community (which is released every two weeks).

 ## What types of new features are acceptable